Skip to main content

 Community Fund

 An account that supports the development and operational costs of the Celo protocol.
-The Community Fund is maintained by a transfer made as part of Epoch Rewards, and is intended to cover costs beyond the other specific incentives provided to validators and validator groups.
+The Community Fund is maintained by a transfer made as part of Epoch Rewards, and is intended to cover costs beyond the other specific incentives provided to community RPC nodes and groups.
 Awards can be made through an on-chain governance proposal.

 Consensus